-As the founder and executive director of Sage Hill Counseling, Stephen splits his professional time between his therapy practice and his leadership responsibilities with Sage Hill Counseling and Sage Hill Institute.
+As the founder and executive director of Sage Hill Counseling, Stephen splits his professional time between his leadership responsibilities with Sage Hill Counseling, Sage Hill Consulting and Sage Hill Resources.

 Stephen works with professional and elite college athletes so they can play with heart.
 He helps them develop and sustain the passion, mental endurance, and emotional resilience to achieve their dreams by realizing changes that not only impact their performance on the field, but more importantly improve their entire lives.
 He has worked with athletes who have competed in D1, Olympics, MLB, NFL, and NHL.